-Bieber strikes out 14 as Indians blank Royals 2-0 in opener
+Dealing ace: Bieber strikes out 14 as Indians win opener 2-0

 Bieber started slowly, hitting Whit Merrifield to open the game before settling in and finding his groove.

-The right-hander struck out eight of nine during one stretch and sent more than one Royals back to the dugout shaking his head.
+He struck out eight of nine during one stretch and sent more than one Royals back to the dugout shaking his head.

 Bieber ran into his only trouble in the fifth.
 A pair of singles gave the Royals runners at second and third with two outs, but Bieber struck out Adalberto Mondesi to end the threat and punctuated the punch-out with a fist pump.